Sukiyaki Western Django: Reception

-The film holds an approval rating of 57% on Rotten Tomatoes, based on 53 reviews, with an average rating of 5.7/10.
-The website's critical consensus reads, "Inventive and off-kilter, the newest feast from J-Horror director Takashi Miike is super-sensory, self-referential and somewhat excessive."
-On Metacritic, the film has a weighted average score of 55 out of 100, based on 13 critics, indicating "mixed or average reviews".
+Box office

 The film did poorly at the box-office and was not able to recover its budget costs after its original release losing over one million dollars.

 Critical response

 When Sukiyaki Western Django premiered as part of the "Midnight Madness" program at the Toronto International Film Festival in its re-edited version, it received mixed reviews.
 Cam Lindsay of Exclaim! magazine wrote admiringly:

 "The fast-paced action is well staged on a set that borrows from both western and samurai traditions; Miike mixes both good old gunplay (a Gatling gun that’s housed in the original film’s iconic coffin) and martial arts swordplay, which intermingle cohesively until the last fight.
 Perhaps the most remarkable aspect of Miike’s western is his decision to use a Japanese cast to speak English.
 Supported by English subtitles, it’s a peculiar choice that at first feels like a novelty, only to fade into the film’s absorbing environment.

-Sukiyaki Western Django feels very much like a genuine western, and with it Miike demonstrates his mastery of working a genre film until it becomes a creation of his very own."
+Sukiyaki Western Django feels very much like a genuine western, and with it Miike demonstrates his mastery of working a genre film until it becomes a creation of his very own."The film holds an approval rating of 57% on Rotten Tomatoes, based on 53 reviews, with an average rating of 5.7/10.
+The website's critical consensus reads, "Inventive and off-kilter, the newest feast from J-Horror director Takashi Miike is super-sensory, self-referential and somewhat excessive."
+On Metacritic, the film has a weighted average score of 55 out of 100, based on 13 critics, indicating "mixed or average reviews".